dsenturk/MMFPCA/README.md

 ## Requirements

-The included R programs require R 4.3.1 and the packages listed in mmfpca_tutorial.R.
+- The included R programs require R 4.3.1 and the packages and files listed in mmfpca_tutorial.R.

 ## Installation